bhattdrashti/SmartCV/api-resources/portfolio.md

 nav_order: 5
 parent: API resources
 description: "Portfolio items linked to jobs, used for building targeted CV outputs."
+toc: false
 ---

 # Portfolio API

 This page explains the `portfolio` resource in SmartCV.
-Each item lists a work sample linked to a job.
+Each item represents a work sample, demo, UX writing artifact, or documentation sample connected to a specific job.

 ---